Why It is Important

 These steps can prevent carbon monoxide poisoning and keep you and your family safe.

-Reasons You Should Have Your Gas Fireplace Inspected and Serviced Regularly
+Have Your Gas Fireplace Inspected & Serviced

-1. For improved functionality: A gas fireplace should not be taken for granted.
-Although it can operate for months, or even years without breaking down, it is susceptible to sudden fires and explosions.
-These mostly occur when connection and valves develop leaks or when the thermocouple or thermopile wears out.
+- Improved functionality – A gas fireplace should not be taken for granted.
+Although it can operate for months, it’s susceptible to sudden fires and explosions.
+These mostly occur when connection valves develop leaks, or the thermocouple or thermopile wears out.